iotaledger/identity.rs/documentation/docs/workflow.md

 3.2.
 The PR will update project version strings, ensure these are correct and match the expected version.
 3.3.
 Refer to [Troubleshooting](#Troubleshooting) if anything is incorrect.
 4. Merge the PR.
 4.1.
-On merging to `dev`, an automatic workflow is triggered that builds and publishes artifacts to the appropriate package manager (`crates.io` for Rust, `npm` for the Wasm bindings), and creates a GitHub Release (only for `main` version releases of the core Rust library).
+On merging to `dev`, an automatic workflow is triggered that builds and publishes artifacts to the appropriate package manager (`crates.io` for Rust, `npm` for the WASM bindings), and creates a GitHub Release (only for `main` version releases of the core Rust library).
 5. For `main` version releases, merge the `dev` branch into the `main` branch.

 ### Troubleshooting

-#### The changelog entries have the wrong description in the release PR.
+#### The changelog entries have the wrong description in the release PR

-Update the titles of the relevant PRs then rerun the workflow with the same parameters.
+Update the titles of the relevant PRs, then re-run the workflow with the same parameters.
 The release PR will be updated with the new changelog.

-#### The changelog in the release PR is missing entries, has unrelated entries, entries in the wrong section.
+#### The changelog in the release PR is missing entries, has unrelated entries, or entries in the wrong section.

-Fix the [labels](#PR-Labels) on the relevant PRs then rerun the workflow with the same parameters.
+Fix the [labels](#PR-Labels) on the relevant PRs, then re-run the workflow with the same parameters.
 The release PR will be updated with the new changelog.

-#### The release description in the release PR is missing or wrong.
+#### The release description in the release PR is missing or wrong

-Fix the issue description, milestone and label according to the [release summaries guide](#Release-Summary) and rerun the workflow with the same parameters.
+Fix the issue description, milestone, and label according to the [release summaries guide](#Release-Summary) and re-run the workflow with the same parameters.
 The release PR will be updated with the new changelog.

-#### Features or code are missing from the release.
+#### Features or code are missing from the release

-Merge the code into the `dev` branch then rerun the workflow with the same parameters.
+Merge the code into the `dev` branch, then re-run the workflow with the same parameters.
 The release PR will be updated with the changes.

-#### I want to abort the release for any reason.
+#### I want to abort the release for any reason

 Close the PR.
 You can reopen it later. // TODO: can I just re-run the workflow?
 Maybe that needs an "I want to resume an aborted release" section?